Gulvan0/RequestBotV2.2/README.md

 To request a level, a server member must use the `/request create <level_id>` command and then fill and submit the pop-up modal.

+The modal asks for the showcase link and an additional comment, if any.
+By default, showcase is only required for platformer and classic demon levels, however, this can be customized with parameters `request.min_stars_to_require_showcase` and `request.always_require_showcase` (see **Parameters** section for more details).

 ![request_creation_modal.png](docs_images/request_creation_modal.png)

 This will trigger a sequence of checks: